What Is a DUNS Number?

-When you apply for credit, a lender usually asks for your social security number.
-This number is used to pull your credit report and credit scores so a lender can review your creditworthiness.
-Depending on your reports and scores, a lender decides if and how much credit they can extend to you and on what terms.
+When you apply for credit, a lender usually asks for your social security number (SSN).
+Your SSN is connected to your credit report and credit scores.
+Your credit history determines whether a lender will extend credit to you and the terms they will offer.

 This number directly ties to a company’s credit profile as listed in D&B’s database.
 When you apply for business credit with a lender, you'll supply the lender with your company's DUNS number.
 The lender can now obtain and review your company’s business credit report and rating, as assessed by D&B.

-It’s important to note that the DUNS number only identifies your business within Dun and Bradstreet’s database.
-There are other business credit agencies, including Corporate Experian and Equifax Small Business, but none of these agencies share data with one another.
+It’s important to note that the DUNS number only identifies your business within D&B's database.
+While other business credit agencies exist, such as Experian and Equifax, none of these agencies share data with each other.
 Each agency has its own unique database, company credit report, and scoring system.

-Prior to obtaining a DUNS number, you should check to see if your company already has one issued by conducting a DUNS Lookup.
+Prior to obtaining a DUNS number, check to see if your company already has one issued by conducting a DUNS Lookup.
 D&B has provided an easy method of looking up your DUNS as their website provides a lookup service.
-You can also obtain free information about your business credit file using Dun & Bradstreet Credibility’s CreditSignal.
+You can also obtain free information about your business credit file using D&B's CreditSignal.

-Once you register for free, conduct a search to see whether or not your company has a listing in the D&B database.
-If you find an entry for your company, you can view your D&B Number, review and update your existing credit file and, if necessary, update financial information.
+Once you register, conduct a search to see whether or not your company has a listing in the D&B database.
+If you find an entry for your company, you can view your D&B Number, review and update your existing credit file, and your financial information.

 What a D&B Listing Means

 Having a D&B Number does not mean your business has an established business credit report.
-It simply means your business has a listing with Dun and Bradstreet.
-The listing can be coded as an incomplete file if no active trade lines (another term for an active credit account) are reporting.
+It simply means your business has a listing with D&B. The listing can be coded as an incomplete file if no active trade lines (another term for an active credit account) are reporting.
 D&B refers to this as a marketing file, not a business credit report.

 Once trade references get added to your file, D&B compiles the data into what they call a business credit report.
-It takes a minimum of three trade references for a company to generate a business credit score with Dun and Bradstreet.
-This business credit rating is known as the Paydex Score.
+It takes a minimum of three trade references for a company to generate a business credit score with D&B. This business credit score is known as the Paydex Score.